 How could we separate or sort these buttons into groups –where the groups have the same kind of button in them?

-Once the buttons were sorted, I’d ask specific questions and we’d go through more investigations together.
-Using MY pile as an example
+Once they were sorted, I’d ask specific questions and we’d go through more investigations together.
+Using MINE as an example

 ● I’d ask them to look at the various groups and tell me, just visually, which color had the most buttons in it.

-Lining them up, easily shows which color has the most buttons (red).
+Lining them up, easily shows which color has the most (red).
 It also allows other questions:

 And sometimes you may have the case where there are colors that have the same number or equal amounts!